 # /flux/boot/traefik/helmrepo.yaml apiVersion: source.toolkit.fluxcd.io/v1beta1 kind: HelmRepository metadata: name: traefik namespace: traefik spec: interval: 1m0s url: https://helm.traefik.io/traefik

-# /flux/boot/traefik/helmrelease.yaml apiVersion: helm.toolkit.fluxcd.io/v2beta1 kind: HelmRelease metadata: name: traefik namespace: traefik spec: chart: spec: chart: traefik sourceRef: kind: HelmRepository name: traefik version: 9.18.2 interval: 1m0s
+# /flux/boot/traefik/helmrelease.yaml apiVersion: helm.toolkit.fluxcd.io/v2beta1 kind: HelmRelease metadata: name: my-traefik namespace: traefik spec: chart: spec: chart: traefik sourceRef: kind: HelmRepository name: traefik version: 9.18.2 interval: 1m0s

 Once these are applied to your cluster, the Flux Helm Controller automatically uses the Helm SDK to do your bidding according to the rules you’ve set.

 Why is this important?
 If you or your team has ever collaborated with multiple engineers on one or more apps, and/or in more than one namespace or cluster, you probably have a good idea of how declarative, automatic reconciliation can help solve common problems.
 If not, or either way, you may want to check out this short introduction to GitOps.